open-ce/open-ce-builder/README.md

 ### Building Packages with Power10 MMA Optimization

-One can build the major Open-CE libraries like Tensorflow, Pytorch, Xgboost, etc. with Power10 MMA optimization.
+One can build the major Open-CE libraries like TensorFlow, Pytorch, Xgboost, etc. with Power10 MMA optimization.
 For details, please see [`doc/README.open_ce_build.md`](doc/README.open_ce_build.md).

 ### Contributions